Automate AML alert triage with Amazon Quick and Snowflake Cortex AI

 Article Excerpt

 From source RSS / original summaryThis post demonstrates that integration in action by automating one of the most labor-intensive workflows in financial services: anti-money laundering (AML) alert triage.
-You will build a triage workflow using Amazon Quick Flows and Snowflake Cortex, connected through the Amazon Quick Model Context Protocol (MCP) integration.
+You will build a triage workflow using Amazon Quick Flows and Snowflake Cortex, connected through the Amazon Quick (MCP) integration.
 In our testing environment, automated workflows built using Amazon Quick reduced alert investigation time from 30-90 minutes to under 5 minutes.

 Actual results may vary based on alert complexity and data volume.